-Matt Hurt joined Dawson & Sodd, LLP as a partner in April 2011.
+Matt Hurt joined Dawson & Sodd, PLLC as a partner in April 2011.
 He focuses exclusively on eminent domain and condemnation litigation.
 Immediately prior to joining Dawson & Sodd, Matt practiced almost exclusively in the area of eminent domain, representing both landowners and condemning authorities while working for Locke Lord, LLP in Dallas.
 Before focusing so closely in this area, Matt represented clients in construction defect litigation, antitrust matters, personal injury and products liability cases, and numerous business litigation matters.

 He graduated magna cum laude from Texas A&M University with a Bachelor of Science in Civil Engineering while also completing the Engineering Scholars Program in 1996.
 While studying there, he was nominated by the Department of Civil Engineering for Outstanding Student in the College of Engineering and he served in student government.
 Matt worked in the civil engineering field for nearly two years before attending law school.
 Some of his work involved research on the Texas A&M campus for the United States Navy.
 His engineering background and experience helps him to envision and critically analyze the impact that a government project will have on a landowner’s property.
 Due to his engineering experience, he has become invaluable to Dawson & Sodd’s clients and other partners, most notably in highway takings and other matters involving engineering analysis of damage to properties from partial takings.